fluent-ci-templates/fluentci-docs/docs/examples/languages/ruby.md

 ## Add Ruby Pipeline to your project

-Run the following command to add a Ruby pipeline to your project:
+Run the following command to add Ruby pipeline to your project:

 ```bash
 fluentci init -t ruby